Fredericcelerse/Blood_Brain_Barrier/README.md

 python MPNN.py
 ```

 The progression of the learning will be printed for each epoch, with the Loss and Accuracy.
-At the end of the training, you can save the model through a XXX.pth name, which can be then load in another script using the same model architecture and the command "torch.load(XXX.pth)".
+At the end of the training, you can save the model through a my_bbb_mpnn_model name, which can be then load in another script using the same model architecture and the command "torch.load(my_bbb_mpnn_model)".